Students Right to Know

 City University of Seattle campuses are non-residential.
 Direct costs are tuition and fees.
 Additionally, student cost of attendance or budget for financial aid purposes include expected costs associated with books, supplies, room and board, transportation and personal expenses.
 These costs are based on the U.S. Bureau of Labor Statistics.
 Other items may be added with proper documentation.
 More about this topic can be read on CityU’s Financial Aid page.

-Schools are required to report certain information about students who enrolled in financial aid eligible educational programs that lead to gainful employment in a recognized occupation (GE programs).
+Schools are required to report certain information about students who are enrolled in financial aid eligible educational programs that lead to gainful employment in a recognized occupation (GE programs).
 Regulations provide that institutions disclose to prospective students information about their GE Programs.
 Information for each GE program at CityU is provided here on CityU’s Student Portal.

 Federal Financial Aid Penalties for Drug Law Violations